uozuAho/note_searcher/readme.md

 > ./build.dist.sh  # output sent to dist/

-The following scripts build the distributable before using it.
+The following scripts build the distributable jar before using it, so won't be as fast as just running the jar.

 Before running any searches, you need to rebuild the search index.
 To do so: